daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6

 Effect: Keeps the user warm and comfortable, even in the harshest cold temperatures, for twenty-four hours.
-During this time, the user has Armor equal to the cypher’s level that protects against cold damage.
+During this time, the user has Armor equal to the cypher's level that protects against cold damage.

 WATER ADAPTER